-22 arrests in cartel-connected drug smuggling operation
+Authorities say they've busted large Mexico-to-US drug ring

 Once the drugs were brought into the U.S., they would be stored in stash houses in the Los Angeles area, said Paul Delacourt, the assistant special agent in charge of the FBI's field office in Los Angeles.
 The drugs were sold in Los Angeles, New York and elsewhere in the U.S., prosecutors said.

-The suspects are also accused of trying to smuggle large amounts of cash back into Mexico to pay the Sinaloa Cartel, Wilkison said.
+The suspects are also charged with trying to smuggle large amounts of cash back into Mexico to pay the Sinaloa Cartel, Wilkison said.

 Delacourt touted cooperation from Mexican authorities and said they were helping to locate suspects who may still be in the country.